Mission Statement

 • Special Collections inclusion: Literary criticism, Indiana authors, items of local significance, genealogical studies, religious studies, some reference materials, and items donated “In Memory” are often exempt from the criteria of age and circulation status.
 Librarians evaluate historical significance, reference availability, and community needs in regards to these items.
 See Appendices A and B for specific guidelines.

 • Duplications: The library typically leases duplicate copies of popular titles when published.
-Occasionally, due to high demand, a duplicate copy will be purchased.
-After high demand has waned, these items are transferred to the Read 'n' Feed collection, or saved for replacement if needed.
+Occasionally, due to high demand, a duplicate copy will be purchased for the library’s collection.

 In addition to deselection policy procedures, the following restrictions exist for this section: Encyclopedias must be kept updated every 5 years, but this can be in online or database availability; computer information must be updated at a pace similar to its related technology.